 The neat thing about Emily is Away Too is that, in some ways, your dialogue choices don’t make too much of a difference here either.
 The girls won’t like your character any less for having different taste in music or different personal views.
 They’ll always laugh if you choose to make your character tell a joke.
 No matter what advice you give in chapter three, it will end up being the right advice.
 Even the girl you let down will always come back to reconcile with your character.
 As long as your story is consistent in chapter two, everything else will work out.
 This is why I find Emily is Away Too so refreshing as a romantic video game.
 It doesn’t reward you for being compatible with its characters, it rewards you for being honest with them.

 That said, no relationship will ever progress this perfectly in real life.
 Some may feel that this mechanic takes away from the story’s realism, thus dampening one’s immersion in it.
-I would disagree with this and argue that it’s important to consider what the goal of a romantic video game should be and how this design choice would positively impact one’s experience during a blind playthrough.
+I would disagree with this.
+It’s important to consider what the goal of a romantic video game should be and how this game’s structure would positively impact a blind playthrough.
 If there were dialogue options that Emily and Evelyn would respond better or worse to, the game would be reduced to nothing more than “find the pattern in the girl’s preferences and exploit it.”
 As is, there is no pattern to find and it is never made clear that your choices won’t have negative consequences.
 When presented with this uncertainty, I found myself defaulting with whatever I would actually say in these sorts of conversations.
 It was frightening to put myself out there and not know what kind of response I’d get.
 When Evelyn (in my case) reciprocated, it genuinely felt like I was connecting with someone right for me.
 I believe that capturing this feeling should be the goal of romantic video games.